 About Bruna Martinuzzi

-Fluent in six languages, Bruna delivers high quality training to international audiences.
+Fluent in six languages, Bruna delivers high quality presentation skills training to international audiences.
 She has also spoken at numerous events such as the MICROSOFT ExPo Leadership Conferences in the U.S., China and Europe, The TELUS Leadership Forums, and annual conferences in a variety of sectors such as insurance, finance, real estate, technology and human resources.
 She is a gifted speaker and an engaging facilitator, and her style has been labeled as warm, intellectually stimulating, and dynamic.

 Bruna also lectured at various universities, such as the Simon Fraser University MBA Program and the University of British Columbia's Sauder School of Business.

 She is the author of Presenting with Credibility: Practical Tools and Techniques for Effective Presentations (2012) and The Leader as a Mensch: Become the Kind of Person Others Want to Follow (2009.)

 Bruna's background incorporates 30 years of experience in management and executive leadership positions.
 She holds a B.A. and a M.A. from the University of British Columbia and is the recipient of several awards, including the Izaak W. Killam Memorial Pre-doctoral Fellowship for three years in a row, the Social Sciences & Humanities Research Council of Canada Award and the B.C.
 Workplace Excellence Award For Unusual Innovation.
 Bruna is a business columnist at American Express Business Trends.
 View some of her articles »